ETCLabs/sACN/docs/pages/using_merge_receiver.md

 ## Tracking Sources

 The data callbacks include data originating from one or more sources transmitting on the current universe.
-Each source has a _Component Identifier_ (CID), which is a UUID that is unique to that source.
-Each source also has a handle that should be used as a primary key, differentiating it from other sources.
-This source data is provided directly in the non-DMX callback, in the
-#SacnRemoteSource struct.
-However, in the merged data callback, only the source handles are
-passed in.
-To obtain the CID in this case, use the get source CID function.
+Each source has a handle that serves as a primary key, differentiating it from other sources.
+The merge receiver provides information about each source, including the name, IP, and CID.
+This information is provided directly in the non-DMX callback.
+However, in the merged data callback, only the source handles are passed in.
+To obtain more details about a source, use the get source function.

 <!-- CODE_BLOCK_START -->
 ```c